InbarAl189/Garage-Management-System/README.md

 **Java Desktop Application, developed as part of a software engineering course, using javax.swing, MVC architecture, Design Patterns, JSON files.** <br>

-The system provides a simple user interface, which allows management and tracking of vehicles that are in the the garage.<br>
+The system provides a simple user interface, which allows management and tracking of vehicles that are in the garage.<br>
 You can perform actions such as: adding a new vehicle to the garage, refueling the vehicleת and inflating the wheels.<br>
 In addition, you can see a list of all the vehicles currently in the garage and what their status is.